exakat/exakat/docs/Rules.rst

 Usually, escape sequences are made to encode unusual characters.
 Using escape sequences for simple characters, like letters or numbers is suspicious.

+This analysis also detect unicode codepoint with superfluous leading zeros.

 .. code-block:: php

    <?php